ATVOD investigate 1 complaint in September

 Together the documents begin to articulate ATVOD emerging public policy positions, setting out:

-ATVOD role and activities, especially in relation to protecting children
+- ATVOD role and activities, especially in relation to protecting children

-The limitations of the current regulatory scheme, especially in relation to non-UK services
+- The limitations of the current regulatory scheme, especially in relation to non-UK services

 ATVOD's view that it would be premature to attempt to put in place a rigid new regulatory structure

-ATVOD's view that public policy should focus on clearly identified areas of public concern,
+- ATVOD's view that public policy should focus on clearly identified areas of public concern,

-ATVOD's view that parental controls and media education are part of the solution, but their efficacy should not be overstated
+- ATVOD's view that parental controls and media education are part of the solution, but their efficacy should not be overstated

 ATVOD's view that further consideration should be given to more active enforcement existing legislation, including the Obscene Publications Act